Seven years as an attorney and criminal prosecutor, combined with her experience in an abusive relationship, left Jessica convinced:

 The ecstasy of being free.

 The ecstasy of full-bodied connection with her own divine essence.

 Listen to Jessica speak on the Sacred Feminine Power Podcast:

 Jessica offers an embodied, soulful approach to reclaiming your power.
 After seven years of practicing law, she left the legal profession to embark on a spiritual pilgrimage.
 Once at the cave of Mary Magdalene in France, Jessica began her initiation into deep feminine mysteries.

-Her recently completed book, Prosecutor Prostitute Priestess, weaves research of ancient civilizations and religious history with her own humbling journey.
+Her nearly completed book, Prosecutor Prostitute Priestess, weaves research of ancient civilizations and religious history with her own humbling journey.